-The answer is important because what you do immediately after the accident can impact every aspect of your medical and legal recovery.
-To help you get the best outcome with your car accident claim, there are certain actions you must take at the scene of the car accident.
+Of course, what you do immediately after the accident can impact every aspect of your medical and legal recovery, including the answers to the questions above.
+To help you get the best outcome for your car accident claim, below are 7 most important things to do after a car accident in Kansas City.

-Assuming you are not critically injured, there are other steps you should take at the accident scene to make sure your legal rights are protected.
+Assuming you are not critically injured, there are certain steps you should take after a Kansas City car accident to make sure your legal rights are protected.
 While these may seem obvious, it is often difficult to remember what to do in the stress, shock and chaos after a car accident.

 You will be feeling adrenaline and potentially overwhelmed by what just happened.
 For that reason, take a moment to calm down and follow these key steps you can take to hold the at-fault driver responsible for your injuries and damages: